justinwylie033/SE-Coursework/README.md

   <li>Refining and debugging the solution as needed, utilising develop, release, and master branches.</li>
 </ul>

-<h2>Individual Contributions</h2>
-<p>Our individual contributions will be assessed by our peers, taking into account factors such as attendance at meetings, quality of code, and metrics from tools such as GitHub.
-In the event that individual contributions require scaling, our team is aware that this will be taken into account in the overall coursework grade.</p>

 <h2>Gitflow Workflow</h2>
 <p>Our Gitflow workflow consists of three main branches: master, develop, and release.</p>